-The U21 Ranking of National Higher Education Systems gives an overview of higher education systems across the world.
-Universitas 21 developed the Rankings as a benchmark for governments, education institutions and individuals.
-The project aims to highlight the importance of creating a strong environment for higher education institutions to contribute to economic and cultural development, provide a high-quality experience for students and help institutions compete for overseas applicants.
+The Universitas 21 Ranking is the only one in the world to assess national higher education systems, and meets a long-standing need to shift discussion from the ranking of the world’s best universities, to the best overall systems in each country.
+U21 developed the Rankings as a benchmark for governments, education institutions and individuals, and the project aims to highlight the importance of creating a strong environment for higher education institutions to contribute to economic and cultural development, provide a high-quality experience for students, and help institutions compete for overseas applicants.

-2012 - 2013 Data Comparison Tool
+2012 - 2015 Data Comparison Tool

-You can directly compare the both the overall ranking and also the individual measures of data taken from all countries involved in the U21 Ranking of National Higher Education Systems in 2012 and 2013 using our comparison tool:
+You can directly compare the both the overall ranking and also the individual measures of data taken from all countries involved in the U21 Ranking of National Higher Education Systems in 2012, 2013, 2014 and 2015 using our comparison tool: www.universitas21.com/rankingcomparison